CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2

-\textbf{C2: \ctwo} We address V2 by requiring the authenticator to provide visual feedback of the called APIs.
+\textbf{C2: \ctwo}.
+We address V2 by requiring the authenticator to provide the user with visual feedback regarding the API that was called.
 For instance, the authenticator's LED could blink \emph{once} for non-destructive API calls and \emph{twice} for destructive ones.
-The CTAP \emph{wink} command, which blinks the LED, must be disabled during this visual feedback.
+The CTAP \emph{wink} command, which blinks the LED, must be disabled during this visual feedback step.

-\textbf{C3: \cthree} We address V3 by requiring user interaction during \emph{UP} checks over NFC.
+\textbf{C3: \cthree}.
+We address V3 by requiring user interaction during \emph{UP} checks over NFC.
 For example, the user could press a button on the authenticator to grant \emph{UP} over NFC, similar to \emph{UP} checks over USB.

-\textbf{C4: \cfour} We address V6 by introducing a dedicated PIN to authorize destructive API calls (e.g., \cmd{CredMgmt} and \cmd{Reset}) and by repurposing the current PIN to authorize non-destructive API calls (e.g., \cmd{Selection} and \cmd{GetInfo}).
+\textbf{C4: \cfour}.
+We address V4 by introducing a dedicated PIN to authorize destructive API calls (e.g., \cmd{CredMgmt} and \cmd{Reset}) and by repurposing the current PIN to authorize non-destructive API calls (e.g., \cmd{Selection} and \cmd{GetInfo}).
 The new PIN should have the same or stricter requirements as the non-destructive PIN (i.e., four to sixty-three Unicode characters~\cite{ctap21-standard}).

-\textbf{C5: \cfive} We address V5 by implementing dynamic CredId and UserId and mandating \emph{\seqsplit{CredProtect=UVRequired}}.
+\textbf{C5: \cfive}.
+We address V5 by implementing dynamic CredId and UserId and mandating \emph{\seqsplit{CredProtect=UVRequired}}.
 CredId and UserId should rotate after a set amount of logins (e.g., every ten logins) or a time interval (e.g., once per month).
 Hence, we raise the bar for user profiling and tracking attacks on authenticators.
-Currently, the user can indirectly change a CredId by calling \cmd{MakeCred} to generate a new credential for his account, replacing the old one.
-However, the user cannot change the UserId, which the relying party determines and, based on our experience, remains fixed to the user account.
+Currently, the user can indirectly change a CredId by calling \cmd{MakeCred} to generate a new credential for their account, replacing the old one.
+However, the user cannot change the UserId, which is determined by the relying party and, based on our experience, remains fixed to the user account.